hkn-alpha/website/src/content/Home/hero_text.md

-Promoting excellence in the profession and in education with the ideals of scholarship, character and attitude.
+Promoting excellence in the Illinois ECE community with the ideals of scholarship, character and attitude.